Hola brides, grooms, grides and brooms!

 Daylesford & Hepburn Springs

-Daylesford!
-Home of fancy lakes, rolling gardens, and the biggest and longest running rural LGBTI festival in Australia.
-Daylesford has been known as the gay capital, flying the rainbow flag for marriage equality, since freakin' forever.
+Daylesford weddings are delightful!
+Home of fancy lakes, rolling gardens, and the biggest and longest running rural LGBTI festival in Australia, Daylesford has been known as the gay capital, flying the rainbow flag for marriage equality, since freakin’ forever.

 We’re proud supporters of lgbtqia+ marraiges and we’ve been lucky enough to perform wedding music for awesome same-sex, non-binary, love-is-love ceremonies all over the place, including the wedding of Teeg & Tai at the stroke of midnight for marriage equality.
 We led the crowd in our rowdy reinterpretation of ‘I Fought The Law & I Won’ as the clock struck midnight and they became one of the first same-sex couples to legally marry in Australia.

 Skim too quickly over a town like Daylesford, or Hepburn Springs, and you can miss the cool stuff.
 Sure, on the surface it looks like fancypantz hotels, stuffy weddings in formal gardens and receptions with chair sashes (eww).

 But don’t think that the pretty areas aren’t privy to some down & dirty, soul-grabbing rock’n’roll.
 I remember watching bands like Graveyard Train playing at the Old Hepburn Hotel.
 There’s no reason you can’t channel some of that gritty spirit into your wedding.